BostonBSD/financials/README.md

 due to their Gtk3.0 packages being out of date.

 Requires at least Gtk3 version 3.24.34 or later to build and run.

+Earlier versions of Gtk3 will fail with a runtime error:
+"cannot parse enum"